 - (i) Cash and cash equivalents and marketable securities are invested with a Canadian chartered bank or a financial institution controlled by a Canadian chartered bank.
-Sensitivity to a plus or minus 1% change in rates, based on the balance of cash and cash equivalents and marketable securities balance at June 30, 2021, would affect the net loss by plus or minus \$2,800 and \$40,000, respectively, during a twelve-month period. - (ii) The Company does not hold significant balances in foreign currencies to give rise to exposure to foreign exchange risk. - (iii)As a result of the 70,000 shares held in Angus, a 10% fluctuation in fair value of the shares in Angus would result in an change in fair value of \$6,650. - (iv)As a result of the GICs and exchange trade funds held in marketable securities, 1% fluctuation in fair value of the marketable securities would result in an change in fair value of \$40,000.
+Sensitivity to a plus or minus 1% change in rates, based on the balance of cash and cash equivalents balance at June 30, 2022, would affect the net loss by plus or minus \$2,000, during a twelve-month period. - (ii) The Company does not hold significant balances in foreign currencies to give rise to exposure to foreign exchange risk. - (iii) As a result of the 70,000 shares held in Angus, a 10% fluctuation in fair value of the shares in Angus would result in a change in fair value of \$7,070. - (iv)As a result of the GICs and exchange traded funds held in marketable securities, a 1% fluctuation in fair value of the marketable securities would result in a change in fair value of \$47,200.